 To be honest, I’m not sure what exactly started it.
 One thing that undoubtedly made it possible was the supportive network of family, friends and co-workers that surrounded me.
 I had unlimited access to people with knowledge of these realms and understanding of the commitment that it took and that made the process exceptionally better.

-First up, standing in a bikini (a thong, essentially) on stage while painted black with 95 other beautiful, strong women.
+First up, standing in a bikini (a thong, essentially) on stage while painted dark orange with 95 other beautiful, strong women.
 After reading an article about how, at least once in your life you should get as ripped as possible, the seed was planted.
 I’d always admired people who could push their body to the limit, but it was so difficult to convince myself I could be one of them.
 However, I was a good candidate because I do love extremes.
 I often find it far less stressful to be fully committed to something and know exactly where your boundaries lie than to be in the middle ground.

 The figure competition was an incredible experience and I learned a lot about myself during that time.
 I learned how to put the end goal above my desire for what I wanted in the moment.
 And also importantly, that being painted black is super fun and tiaras aren’t just for princesses.